Modular links: Bunch algorithm and upper volume bounds: A new algorithm for constructing modular links

 From now on, we assume the following unless otherwise specified:

-\begin{enumerate} \item Let $w\coloneqq x^{k_1} y^{l_1} \ldots x^{k_n} y^{l_n}$ be a period-$n$ word of a modular knot $K$. \item As all cyclic permutations of a word represent the same modular knot, we may assume $k_1 = \mathrm{max}\{k_1,\ldots, k_n\}$, a maximal $x$-exponent of $w$. \item Let $\mu, \lambda\in[1,n]\cap\ZZ$ such that $k_{\mu}$ and $l_{\lambda}$ are a maximal $x$-exponent and a maximal $y$-exponent of $w$ respectively.
-We may assume $\mu=1$. \item To distinguish different $x$-bases in the same word $w$ and to distinguish different subwords of $w$ such as $x^{k_1}$ and $x^{k_2}$ with $k_1 = k_2$, we label (or equivalently, colour) the $x$-bases in the word $w$ with integral subscripts (or colours of different intensities).
+\begin{enumerate} \item Let $w\coloneqq x^{k_1} y^{l_1} \ldots x^{k_n} y^{l_n}$ be a period-$n$ word of a modular knot $K$. \item Let $\mu, \lambda\in[1,n]\cap\ZZ$ such that $k_{\mu}$ and $l_{\lambda}$ are a maximal $x$-exponent and a maximal $y$-exponent of $w$ respectively.
+We may assume $\mu=1$ because all cyclic permutations of a word represent the same modular knot. \item To distinguish different $x$-bases in the same word $w$ and to distinguish different subwords of $w$ such as $x^{k_1}$ and $x^{k_2}$ with $k_1 = k_2$, we label (or equivalently, colour) the $x$-bases in the word $w$ with integral subscripts (or colours of different intensities).
 We label (or colour) $y$-bases for a similar reason.
 That is, we view each code word $w$ as the \emph{labelled code word} $x_1^{k_1} y_1^{l_1} \ldots x_n^{k_n} y_n^{l_n}$ with subscripts added to $x$-base(s) and $y$-base(s).
 By abuse of terminology, the terms \emph{word}, \emph{code word}, and \emph{labelled code word} will sometimes be used interchangeably to refer to the cyclic permutation class of primitive labelled code words when the context is clear.
 For simplicity purposes, we use colours of different intensities when drawing strands in the split template (see \reffig{SplitTemplateWithLabelsWhole} for example) instead of labelling each strand with a labelled base.
 Note that the labelled bases and coloured bases describe the same concept, we will use them interchangeably depending on which presentation style is better. \end{enumerate}

 Throughout this section, we use the period-$5$ word $x^{10}y^2x^5y^2x^7y^6x^2y^2x^5y^3$ to exemplify the algorithm in the figures.